mannieschumpert/wp-relevance-query/README.md

 ## Behavior
 - If `orderby` is included in query arguments, that will be the secondary post order.
 (Posts are always ordered first by relevance.)
+(orderby functionality isn't available yet - secondary ordering currently defaults to post_date)

+## Warnings
+Querying via WP_Relevance_Query has the potential to be a very, very expensive database operation.
+Be sure to cache whenever possible.

 #### TODO
+- Allow query by term slugs (currently only uses ID)
 - Meta and author queries included in calculating relevance
 - Possibly add parameters for giving more weight to certain arguments (e.g. author more important to relevance than terms)
+- Add option to only return posts above a given relevance score
+- Add template tag for printing post's relevance score
+- Add caching methods?